-The Sipwise C5 supports-starting from its mr4.2.1 version-alternate ways of defining billing profiles and intervals which are especially worthy for pre-paid scenarios.
+The Sipwise C5 supports alternate ways of defining billing profiles and intervals which are especially worthy for pre-paid scenarios.
 New functionality is covered by the following titles:

-- Billing Networks
+- 1. Billing Networks

 - 2. Profile Mappings Schedule

 - 3. Profile Packages

 - 4. Vouchers

 - 5. Top-up

 - 6. Balance Overviews

 - 7. Usage Examples